-Sappi Limited results for the fourth quarter and year ended September 2012.
-Strategic initiatives yield solid results; good progress on debt reduction
+Sappi Limited results for the fourth quarter and year ended September 2013.
+Strategic initiatives successfully completed and commissioned

 Commenting on the key financial highlights of the quarterly and year-end results, Sappi Chief Executive Officer Ralph Boëttger said:

 “2013 was an important transitional year for Sappi with the commissioning of major capital projects and further repositioning of the business.
 Our strategy to reposition Sappi for growth, higher margins and improved profitability is on track."

 While the group’s operating profit excluding special items improved compared to the prior quarter, for the full year it was well below that of the previous year.
 Market conditions in the graphic paper business, particularly in Europe, were worse than expected, with significant demand declines in both the European local and export markets, and continued downward pressure on selling prices.
 The operating profit for the year was negatively affected by the once off impact of the dissolving pulp conversions at both the Cloquet and Ngodwana pulp mills and the speciality packaging conversion of paper machine 2 at Alfeld Mill.